 Diarrhea is often the result of infection.
 However, the food a person eats can sometimes cause diarrhea and related symptoms.

-This article focuses on foods that can cause diarrhea.
-Learn about foods that cause diarrhea, how to tell if diarrhea is due to something that has been eaten, treatment options, and when to see a doctor.
+This article explores the foods that cause diarrhea, how to tell if diarrhea is due to something that has been eaten, treatment options, and when to see a doctor.

-Another source estimates that approximately 30 to 40 percent of people have trouble absorbing significant amounts of fructose.
+One source estimates that approximately 30–40% of people have trouble absorbing significant amounts of fructose.

 Common dietary sources of caffeine include:

-Spicy foods, such as those that contain hot peppers, are another common cause of diarrhea.
+Spicy foods containing hot peppers are another cause of diarrhea.

-People who are lactose intolerant may experience diarrhea, in addition to other symptoms, after they consume dairy products.
+People who are lactose intolerant may experience diarrhea after they consume dairy products.
 Lactose intolerance and malabsorption are common globally.
 However, it is most prevalent in the Middle East, Southeast Asia, and Sub-Saharan African communities.

-Fermentable oligosaccharides, disaccharides, monosaccharides, and polyols are a category of carbohydrates called FODMAPs.
+Fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs) are a category of carbohydrates.
 High-FODMAP foods are difficult for some people to digest and may cause diarrhea.

-Some categories already mentioned in this article, like fructose, lactose, and sugar alcohols, are considered FODMAPs.
-The list of high-FODMAP foods is extensive, but a few other examples include:
+Some categories in this article, such as fructose, lactose, and sugar alcohols, are FODMAPs.
+The list of high-FODMAP foods is extensive.
+However, a few other examples include:

-A low-FODMAP diet can be challenging to follow due to a large number of restricted foods.
-If someone thinks that FODMAPs may be the cause of their diarrhea, a registered dietitian can provide education and guidance.
+A low FODMAP diet can be challenging due to its various food restrictions.
+If someone thinks that FODMAPs may cause diarrhea, a registered dietitian can provide education and guidance.

 People that do not have celiac disease may still have issues tolerating gluten.
-If someone suspects that gluten may be responsible for their diarrhea, it is important that they see a doctor for proper testing before starting a gluten-free diet.
+If someone suspects that gluten may be responsible for their diarrhea, they should contact a doctor for proper testing before starting a gluten-free diet.